KarmaComputing/create-github-app/README.md

 1. Creates a signed `jwt` using the Github app private key
 2. Uses `curl` to send a request with the `jwt` token to verify the token

+It is based on the [official GitHub Ruby example](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app), converted into python.

 ## Setup
 - Create Github app